ponylang/ponylang-website/content/blog/last-week-in-pony-082723.md

 Where previously you referenced our images as `ponylang/ponyc:0.55.1` with the implicit 'DockerHub' as part of the identifier, you will have to supply the registry `ghcr.io/ponylang/ponyc:0.55.1`.

-Note, we are not migrating old images, those will continue to exist on DockerHub and will not be being moved.
+Note, we are not migrating old images, those will continue to exist on DockerHub and will not be moved.
 Only new images for any given repository after it has been migrated will exist in the GitHub Container Registry.

 ### `shared-docker` Images Migrated to GitHub Container Registry